klh0076/StadiumLightingGUItesting/README.md

 # StadiumLightingGUItesting

-Testing selection functions
+Testing selection functions.

-Can select by: Row, Col, individual, all
+Can select by: Row, Col, individual, all.
 Trying to figure out how to click and drag select. can add diagonal or other features pretty easy.